EvanZig/ConsoleApp/README.md

-# ConsoleApp
+General Practice for c#
-c# Practice (a tic tac toe game with a couple features)
+(a tic tac toe game with a couple features)